What is gazumping? And how to avoid it!

 Sadly, gazumping is legal.
 Again until contracts are signed, you have at best a weak verbal agreement.
 It’s the reason agents used the term “STC” or “subject to contract”.
 Until both parties are legally bound, the agent and seller are able to entertain any and all offers.

 As you don’t exchange contracts until you’re almost at the end of the sales process, many buyers who are gazumped, also get stung by fees.
-By the time a buyer has been gazumped, they could have paid for a survey, arranged a mortgage and have started the conveyancing process.
+By the time a buyer has been gazumped, they could have paid for a survey, completed the mortgage application process and have started the conveyancing process.

 Can you avoid being gazumped?

 There’s little you can do to stop the seller accepting a higher offer.
 However, you can insure yourself against the downsides with home buyer protection insurance.

 While having insurance won’t protect you from having to start again, should you be gazumped, you will be able to claim back some of the fees you’ve paid for.
 This is good news if you’ve already paid a mortgage broker, surveyor and any other costs you’ve paid for.